mbrugman67/BusPirate-docs-hugo/content/docs/devices/uart-glitch-command.md

   - `Glitch output on time` - how long to turn the output on.
 This is also in nanoseconds * 10, so a value of 7 is 70 nanoseconds, .070 microseconds.
   - `Glitch cycle delay` - a fixed amount of time to wait between cycles; this value is in milliseconds
   - `Normal response character` - the ASCII value of a character that would normally be seen if the target did *not* glitch; what the user would normally see if the password entered was not correct.
 If the target responds with "Please enter password" for a bad password attempt, a good value would be `P` - ASCII 80
   - `Number of glitch attempts` - the number of tries before giving up.
-Note that the actual number of attemps will be 5 times this number, allowing for glitch time variation
+Note that the actual number of attempts will be 5 times this number, allowing for glitch time variation
   - `Bypass 'READY' input checking` - by default, the glitcher will wait until input `IO1` is "high" before starting each glitch sequence.
 This is used to make sure the glitching hardware is ready.
 If there is no need to check for "ready", set this value to `1` to disable the check.

 ## Perform the Glitch Attack